Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 **More (de)motivation:**

-Successful projects from the neighboring materiality, less patchable but with higher safety requirements, may both hearten or intimidate:\
+Successful projects from the neighboring materiality, less patchable and less reversible but much more fragile, may both hearten or intimidate:\
 Liquefied gas tankers, skyscrapers, airplane auto-navigation, implants, space telescopes, robotic lines ...

 And these are your peers who created them.
+"Not gods fired these pots."

 </td></tr></table>